-The procedures in 'Keeping Children Safe in Education' (DfE, September 2023), 'Working Together to Safeguard Children' (HM Government, July 2018 - amended 2022) and the Sutton Local Safeguarding Children Partnership procedures will be followed in all such cases.

-When appropriate (see guidance above), consideration will be given to referral of a member of staff to the DBS for consideration of the case

-If a member of staff believes a reported allegation or concern is not being dealt with appropriately, they should report the matter to the Local Authority Designated Officer (LADO) to give support and direction on how to proceed.
-More information on this is available on the London Borough of Sutton website.
+- The procedures in 'Keeping Children Safe in Education' (DfE, September 2022), 'Working Together to Safeguard Children' (HM Government, July 2018 amended 2022) and the Sutton Local Safeguarding Children Partnership procedures will be followed in all such cases - When appropriate (see guidance above), consideration will be given to referral of a member of staff to the DBS for consideration of the case - If a member of staff believes a reported allegation or concern is not being dealt with appropriately, they should report the matter to the Local Authority Designated Officer (LADO) to give support and direction on how to proceed - LADO_Protocol_2021.pdf (suttonlscp.org.uk)

-SECTION 28: ALLEGATIONS AGAINST OTHER CHILDREN
+Section 28: Allegations against other children

-If an allegation of abuse is made against other children by children, then this must be reported immediately, in accordance with this policy.

-This will then be reported to the Children's First Contact Service (CFCS) if threshold is met or if the Child is not a Sutton resident the relevant Local Authority equivalent service, by a designated person or deputy designated person.

-Abuse or concerns about a risk of abuse or harm by other children/young people is subject to the same safeguarding procedures as in respect of children or young people being abused by an adult.

-Professionals responding should be alert to the risk a child/young person may pose to children/young people other than any 'current' victim; and
+- If an allegation of abuse is made against other children by children, then this must be reported immediately, in accordance with this policy. - This will then be reported to the Children's First Contact Service (CFCS) if threshold is met or if the Child is not a Sutton resident the relevant Local Authority equivalent service, by a designated person or deputy designated person. - Abuse or concerns about a risk of abuse or harm by other children/young people is subject to the same safeguarding procedures as in respect of children or young people being abused by an adult. - Professionals responding should be alert to the risk a child/young person may pose to children/young people other than any 'current' victim; and

-Children or young people who harm others are likely to have considerable needs themselves (e.g., they may have been subjected to abuse, witnessed domestic violence, or committed criminal offences).
+• Children or young people who harm others are likely to have considerable needs themselves (e.g., they may have been subjected to abuse, witnessed domestic violence, or committed criminal offences).

-SECTION 29: WHISTLEBLOWING
+Section 29: Whistleblowing

 All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime and know that such concerns will be taken seriously by the Senior Leadership Team.

 Where there are concerns about the way that safeguarding is carried out within our schools, staff should refer to the Whistle-blowing Policy.